The Politics of Personalized News Aggregation: Introduction

-If choosing to consume news, a consumer incurs an attention cost that is posterior separable (\cite{caplindean13}) while deriving utilities from improved decision-making.
+If choosing to consume news, a consumer incurs an attention cost that is \emph{posterior separable} \citep{caplindean13} while deriving utilities from improved decision-making.
 Consuming news is optimal if the expected utility gain exceeds the attention cost.
 As for the infomediary, we assume that its goal is to maximize the total amount of attention paid by consumers, interpreted as the advertising revenue generated from consumer eyeballs.
-This stylized assumption captures the key trade-off faced by the infomediary, who uses useful and easy-to-process information to attract consumers' attention and to prevent them from tuning out.
-While we focus on the case of a monopolistic infomediary in order to capture the market power wielded by tech giants, we also investigate an extension to perfectly competitive infomediaries which, together with personalization, becomes equivalent to consumers optimally aggregating information themselves as in the standard RI model.
+This stylized assumption captures the key trade-off faced by the infomediary, who uses useful and easy-to-process news to attract consumers' attention while preventing them from tuning out.
+While we focus on the case of a monopolistic infomediary in order to capture the market power wielded by tech giants, we also investigate an extension to perfectly competitive infomediaries, which, together with personalization, becomes equivalent to consumers optimally aggregating information themselves as in the standard RI model.

 We embed the NARI model into an electoral competition game in which two office-motivated candidates choose policies on a left-right spectrum.
-Voters vote expressively based on policies, as well as an uncertain valence state about candidates' fitness for office.
-News about the valence state is designed by an infomediary, who moves simultaneously with candidates.
-Voters make news consumption decisions before they observe policies and cast votes.
+Voters vote expressively based on policies, as well as an uncertain valence state about which candidate is more fit for office.
+News about candidate valence is provided by an infomediary, which moves simultaneously with the candidates.
+We study how NARI affects the polarization of equilibrium policies and voter opinions in this game.

-A consequence of NARI is that the infomediary gives binary recommendations as to which candidate one should vote for.
-Indeed, any information beyond voting recommendations would only raise attention cost without any corresponding benefit and would thus turn away news consumers whose participation constraints bind at the optimum.
-Furthermore, news consumers must strictly prefer to obey the recommendations given to them, a property we refer to as \emph{strict obedience}.
-Indeed, if a consumer has a weakly preferred candidate that is independent of his voting recommendations, then he could always vote for that candidate without paying attention, which saves the attention cost.
+A consequence of NARI is that signal realizations prescribe \emph{recommendations} as to which candidate one should vote for.
+Indeed, any information beyond voting recommendations would only raise the attention cost without any corresponding benefit to voters and would thus turn away voters whose participation constraints bind at the optimum.
+Furthermore, voters must strictly prefer to obey the recommendations given to them, a property we refer to as \emph{strict obedience}.
+Indeed, if a voter has a (weakly) preferred candidate that is independent of his voting recommendations, then he could always vote for that candidate without paying attention in order to save on the attention cost.